Stock market today: Wall Street drifts around its records as Chinese stocks close a monster week

 NEW YORK (AP) — U.S. stock indexes are drifting around their records Friday as hopes hold that the economy can pull off the rare feat of getting painfully high inflation under control without a recession.

-The S&P 500 was 0.2% higher in morning trading a day after setting an all-time high for the 42nd time this year.
-The Dow Jones Industrial Average was up 316 points, or 0.8%, and on track to set its own record.
-The Nasdaq composite was basically flat, as of 10:45 a.m.
+The S&P 500 was mostly unchanged in afternoon trading a day after setting an all-time high for the 42nd time this year.
+The Dow Jones Industrial Average was up 341 points, or 0.8%, and on track to set its own record.
+The Nasdaq composite fell 0.3% as of 12:01 p.m.
 Eastern time.

 Treasury yields eased in the bond market after a report showed inflation slowed in August by a touch more than economists expected.
 It echoed similar numbers reported earlier in the month about inflation in August, but Friday's report has resonance because it's the measure of inflation that officials at the Federal Reserve prefer to use.